tmoens/zebrafish-facility-manager/MariaDB.md

-m
 ## MariaDB For a single facility

-If you followed the instructions when installing MariaDB (securely), you will not be able to log in as as the database root user, but you will have created an admin user with sufficient privileges to create new databases and you will know that the admin user's password.
-If you did not, it is ok but you have to do equivalent operations to what is presented here.
+If you followed the instructions when installing MariaDB (securely) for the deployment as a whole, you will not be able to log in as as the database root user, but you will have created an admin user with sufficient privileges to create new databases and you will know that the admin user's password.
+If you did not follow the instructions when installing MariaDB, it is ok but you have to do equivalent operations to what is presented here.

 Following the running example,